Ainal-Farhan/password-validator/README.md

 Description: This is a simple 100% java project about validating a password with GUI

-Execution Requirement
+Execution Environment
 1. Java 12
-2. Eclipse (optional)

 Execution Guide
-1. Run this in eclipse.
+1. Run in any java platform.